-- Undergraduate Bachelor's Degree from an accredited university or college - A minimum undergraduate GPA of 2.75 (4.0 scale) - 18 credit hours of undergraduate coursework in any one of the following areas of concentration: social/behavioral

-- sciences, natural sciences, humanities, or other related disciplines - Current, valid elementary education or early childhood teaching certificate - Oral interview, oral and literacy assessment of proficiency in native language and the target language by program faculty.
+- Undergraduate Bachelor's Degree from an accredited university or college - A minimum undergraduate GPA of 2.75 (4.0 scale) - 18 credit hours of undergraduate coursework in any one of the following areas of concentration: social/behavioral sciences, natural sciences, humanities, or other related disciplines - Current, valid elementary education or early childhood teaching certificate - Oral interview, oral and literacy assessment of proficiency in native language and the target language by program faculty. - Graduate Record Examination score.